Adoration of the Magi (Mostaert): Small scenes

 9 So the chief cupbearer told Joseph his dream.
 He said to him, "In my dream I saw a vine in front of me, 10 and on the vine were three branches.
 As soon as it budded, it blossomed, and its clusters ripened into grapes.
 11 Pharaoh's cup was in my hand, and I took the grapes, squeezed them into Pharaoh's cup and put the cup in his hand."

 12 "This is what it means", Joseph said to him.
 "The three branches are three days.
 13 Within three days Pharaoh will lift up your head and restore you to your position, and you will put Pharaoh's cup in his hand, just as you used to do when you were his cupbearer".

 A typical medieval interpretation of the prefiguring relationship with the birth of Christ was that "the cup bearer symbolized humanity captive in sin, the vine symbolized Christ who would redeem mankind, and the grape juice prefigured the blood of Christ."

 All these scenes are found in various versions of the Speculum humanae salvationis, an illustrated handbook of typological pairings, mostly between the Old and New Testaments, which was highly popular in illuminated manuscript, blockbook, and printed forms from the 14th to the early 16th centuries.
 Mostaert seems to have used a blockbook edition from some fifty years earlier as the basis of his compositions.

 Both a scene of Augustus and the Sibyl (in the background at left), and a vine relief pattern on a red background on a pillar appear in Mostaert's Portrait of the Knight Abel van Coustler, probably of a similar date, and a very similar scene and background building are used in a female portrait in the Gemäldegalerie, Berlin.
 A small painting of Joseph explaining the dreams of the Baker and Butler, c, 1500, in the Mauritshuis is tentatively attributed to Mostaert.
 Each dream is illustrated on the wall above the dreamer.
-A Tree of Jesse, hung near the Mostaert Adoration, has a complicated and disputed attribution, according to some scholars involving Mostaert, as well as Geertgen tot Sint Jans, who died in Haarlem in 1495, or his workshop or pupils.
+A Tree of Jesse, hung near the Mostaert Adoration, by the circle of Geertgen tot Sint Jans, who died in Haarlem in 1495.